aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 string component, MUST NOT contain a fragment component, MUST NOT contain a username or password component, and MAY contain a port.

+This specification places no restrictions on what URL is used as a client identifier.
+A short URL is RECOMMENDED, since the URL may be displayed to the end user in the authorization interface or in management interfaces.

 # Client Information Discovery